Peligrietzer/feral_machines/posts/hello.md

 and mailing list correspondent (while forming friendships that would shape the course of my thinking indefinitely).

-After 2013, it seemed, the old enthusiasm for the medium had faded.
+After 2013, it seemed, the old enthusiasm (whether my own or others', I don't know) for the medium had faded.
 Maybe it was just a matter of pacing.
 Social media -- facebook & twitter, chiefly -- drew the discourse into its acceleration chambers, and as we became accustomed to its frantic speed and density, I suppose the blogosphere of a few years prior just didn't scratch the itch.
 The mood now, at least from here, feels a bit like a dopamine [hangover](https://www.youtube.com/watch?v=DikWW4pOehk).
 What I seem to feel nowadays, when I open up facebook or twitter, is a kind of dutiful weariness.
-I'm glad those media are there, as a way of keeping in touch with friends that would otherwise be hard to reach, but the joy of the media themselves is just... *gone* for me.
+I'm glad those media are there, as a way of keeping in touch with friends that would otherwise be hard to reach, but the joy of the media themselves is just...
+*gone* for me.
 I can never really drum up a motive to post there, anymore.

 This isn't at all a bad development.
 In many ways, it comes as a relief -- *that frozen moment when everyone sees what's on the end of every fork*.
 It seems, among other things, a good incentive to take another stab at blogging...

----

 (Why does that line of Burroughs' (or of Kerouac's, as remembered by Burroughs?) feel so appropriate here?
 Why the "everyone", the "every fork"?